NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 ## Pilot project results

 72% of search volume (for October 2019) is tagged within 3 minutes, after multiple iterations that updated the tagging files; 205,633 of 282,387 searches (72%) tagged and (because the logs are already aggregated) 30,604 of 89,476 rows (34%) tagged.
+What are untagged are terms searched less than a monthly average of once per day, that are multiple-concept searches.

+During the pilot we did not add supplemental data for MetaMapLite or CSpell.
+This would improve results.

 ## Screenshots